 The digital landscape is constantly evolving as more consumers head to digital channels to research, shop and find product recommendations across an expanding number of platforms and formats.
 To meet the new demands of today’s consumers, brands must be aware of new data technologies, platforms and media formats that continue to shape the digital advertising world in 2020 and beyond.
-Here are the freshest digital marketing trends you should be aware of in the coming year.
+Here are the freshest digital marketing trends and opportunities to leverage in the coming year.

-Search will take the biggest portion of spend with nearly a third of the total budget (31%) going to Google and Bing, followed by social media platforms Facebook and Instagram at 28%.
+In 2020, paid search took the biggest portion of ad digital spend with nearly a third of the total budget (31%) going to Google and Bing, followed by social media platforms Facebook and Instagram at 28%.

-Display will account for 14% of total digital spend, followed by YouTube at 16%.
-Other social media channels like Pinterest, LinkedIn and Twitter will take the smallest portion of total spend at 11%.
+Display ads accounted for 14% of total digital spend in 2020 followed by YouTube at 16%.
+Other social media channels like Pinterest, LinkedIn and Twitter took the smallest portion of total spend at 11% of total digital spend.